APHGames/web/docs/learning/cheatsheets/git.md

 git diff master bird                 // diff between X and Y branches

 ## reset
-git checkout -- .                    // blows aways all changes
-git checkout -- readme.txt           // blows aways all changes since last commit git commit -a -m "Modify Readme"     // stages and commits change git reset --soft HEAD^               // reset into staging (^ is for ONE commit before head) git commit --amend -m "Modified XX"  // add to the last commit, we can specify a new commit message
+git checkout -- .                    // blows aways all changes since last commit git checkout -- readme.txt           // blows aways all changes for one file git commit -a -m "Modify Readme"     // stages and commits change git reset --soft HEAD^               // reset into staging (^ is for ONE commit before head) git commit --amend -m "Modified XX"  // add to the last commit, we can specify a new commit message